mrafaykhan/mrafaykhan.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Muhammad Rafay Khan but I prefer Rafay.
-I am a [University of Maryland](https://www.umd.edu/) student in the University Honors  [program](https://www.universityhonors.umd.edu/), as my program of choice at the Honors College.
-I am currently in school for a Bachelors degree in Computer Science, which with an estimated graduation time of either December 2021 or May 2022.
-I as well have a minor in Business Analytics in the Robert H. Smith business schoool!
+My name is Muhammad Rafay Khan but my preferred name is Rafay.
+I am a Software Engineer at Epic Systems, and an alumni from the [University of Maryland](https://www.umd.edu/) with a major in Computer Science and a minor in Business Analytics.

 CV
 ======